TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 ## Define and create a contract

-The fastest way to showcase the API-first principle during this demo is to create a new git repository which will contain all of our contracts which we agreed upon.
+The fastest way to showcase the API-first principle during this workshop is to create a new git repository which will contain all of our contracts which we agreed upon.

 ```bash
 $ cd demo